What Happens When A Bag Snob Teams Up With An Italian Luxury Brand

 What was the design process like?

 TC It was a long and involved process, made even more difficult due to geography.
 It started with meetings between Mr. Lotti and myself in the Florence atelier and continued in Paris during fashion week.
-We discussed my ideas, how it could be synergized with the Gianfranco Lotti heritage and values, etc. After that, for the next few months, I would send sketches and photos of inspirations and color stories via Skype, email and WhatsApp.
+We discussed my ideas, how it could be synergized with the Gianfranco Lotti heritage and values, etc. After that, for the next few months, I would send sketches and photos of inspirations and color tatler_tatler_stories via Skype, email and WhatsApp.
 I pulled over on the side of a highway one late afternoon and took a photo of the sky, the multiple striped colored hues I captured that day are now the centerpiece of the collection.
 We went back and forth with different patterns and color schemes until we got what we felt was the perfect collection.
 Even though the hand cut and hand sewn birds, sunset, stripes, palm trees, etc. were very complicated and proved challenging from a manufacturing standpoint (we hand drew the birds!) not to mention very costly—Mr. Lotti and his capable team indulged me.

 Despite the challenges, I am grateful to have designed my first luxury collection under the guidance of Mr. Lotti, who has been known for fine Italian leather craftsmanship for over 45 years, melding my ideas with the house’s iconic elements like the Florentine gate pattern and the key holes makes the bags very unique and beautifully complements the entire collection.